 Staff completes an annual review of the selling price of land in the City's business/industrial parks to see how competitive Appleton is with surrounding communities.
-Currently, the selling price of land in the City of Appleton's Southpoint Commerce Park and the Northeast Business Park is \$40,000.00/acre.
+Currently, the selling price of land in the City of Appleton's Southpoint Commerce Park is \$40,000.00/acre.
+The City has no remaining parcels for sale in the Northeast Business Park (NEBP).

-The City of Appleton repurchased one lot in the Northeast Business Park in 2019.
-There are currently 7 lots that are privately held and not developed in the Northeast Business Park and 1 lot in the Southpoint Commerce Park subject to the City's right to repurchase.
+The City's last remaining lot marketed for sale in the NEBP (1.44 acres) was sold to S&D Masonry in 2020.
+There are currently 6 lots that are privately held and not developed in the Northeast Business Park subject to the City's right to repurchase.
 Privately owned, undeveloped lots are flagged in the City's AS400 system, and notification is given on the real estate inquiry form to ensure the City's right to repurchase is triggered as appropriate.

-In the Southpoint Commerce Park, there are 28 fully improved lots available, of which 5 are under contract (Hayden Properties LLC).
+In the Southpoint Commerce Park, there are 28 fully improved lots available, of which 5 are under contract with F Street Development.
 The total inventory not under contract is approximately 100 acres.
-Lots 17, 9 and 11 were sold in 2019 to New Morning Coffee Roasters, Custom Offsets, and Messenger Property Management respectively (details in attached Industrial Land Sales Comparison - Exhibit A) and completion of buildings on all sold lots is anticipated in 2020.
+14.6 acres was sold to F Street Development in 2020 (details in attached Industrial Land Sales Comparison - Exhibit A) and construction of a 218,000 square foot distribution warehouse is underway.
 The City has an additional 175 acres in Southpoint that are undeveloped.
-All available lots in the Southpoint Commerce Park are served by regional stormwater detention, and a wetland delineation was completed in 2016.
-We have funds budgeted to update the delineations in 2020.
+All available lots in the Southpoint Commerce Park are served by regional stormwater detention, and a wetland delineation was completed in 2020.
 See attached map for the available lots in Southpoint.

 In order to ascertain how competitive Appleton is with neighboring communities, staff prepared an Industrial Land Asking Price Comparison (Exhibit B).
 Data was gathered from: direct contact with sellers, CoStar (which is a commercial real estate listing and comparable data service), and the Wisconsin Department of Revenue.
-There are additional lots marketed as available for industrial in the Fox Cities, but many of those could also be commercial which commands a much higher price and are not good comparables.
+There are additional lots marketed as available for industrial in the Fox Cities, but many of those could also be commercial, which commands a much higher price and are not good comparables.
 All referenced industrial lots are broken down into one of three categories: